fang-zhiyou/AnotherMe/README.md

 4. TrajectoryExp.zip contains the virtual trajectory generation algorithm, such as MN, MLN and ADTGA, and the data mining algorithm, such as LSTM, TSHN and CNN.

+5. TrajectoryExp1.zip contains the virtual trajectory generation algorithm, such as RcDT and GAN.